-This is the TCU Error Record Primary Syndrome register.
-Use this register to find out whether different types of error have occurred on the TCU.
+Use the TCU Error Record Primary Syndrome register to find out whether different types of error have occurred on the TCU.

 The TCU ERRSTATUS characteristics are:

 When TCU SCR.NS RAS = 0, Non-secure accesses to this register are RAZ/WI.